Knowledge Management

 Introduction

-Videos help brands educate their customers about products and how they work.
-Case in point: a 2022 Wyzowl survey shows that 96 percent of people watch an explainer video to learn about a product or service.
+This can go far beyond education: an instructional video is a resource that generates brand loyalty.
+A 2022 Wyzowl survey shows that 96 percent of people watch an explainer video to learn about a product or service.

-Brands often create training videos and upload them on their website landing pages, learning management systems (LMSs) or video-sharing platforms like YouTube.
+Brands often create training videos (using paid or free training video software) and upload them on their website landing pages, learning management systems (LMSs) or video-sharing platforms like YouTube.
+Mainly, its important that your instructional video is easily accessible by your audience.

-Instructional videos often have an instructor explaining the concept.
+Instructional videos often have an instructor or SME explaining the concept.
 But they could also be animations with voiceover or screen recordings.

 No matter the format, these videos help viewers learn at their own pace.